 I found the book after reading Carey's autobiography, The Unexpected Professor: An Oxford Life (2014).

-Carey also wrote the Faber Book of Science (1995) editor.
-Published in America as Eyewitness to Science: Scientists and Writers Illuminate Natural Phenomena from Fossils to Fractals, Harvard University Press, (1997) and that is my next read.
+Carey is also the editor of The Faber Book of Science (1995).
+That was published in America as Eyewitness to Science: Scientists and Writers Illuminate Natural Phenomena from Fossils to Fractals, Harvard University Press, (1997).